Universiteit Leiden

 Fields of interest

-• Museum History and Theory
+• Museum history and theory

-• 20th c. decorative and applied arts
+• 20th century decorative and applied arts

 Research